- Lead Organisation

 How the project works

-The key deliverables of this project will include the development of analysis software to assess the value of different community energy models deployed throughout Australia.
+The key deliverables of the Community Models for Deploying and Operating DER project will include the development of analysis software to assess the value of different community energy models deployed throughout Australia.
 These analysis tools will then be used to provide recommendations for new tariffs that incentivise community energy models and underpin more efficient use of distributed generation and storage.
 The project will also provide recommendations that will allow future practical demonstration of these community energy models in Australian communities.

 Area of innovation

 The key innovation in this project will be a thorough analysis of community energy models from a technical, financial, regulatory, social and logistical perspective.
-Through the analysis capabilities developed in this project it will be possible to demonstrate the value of community energy models, for customers, retailers and distribution networks and the mechanism by which community energy models increase the hosting capacity of renewable energy in our electricity grid.
+Through the analysis capabilities developed in this project it will be possible to demonstrate the value of the models, for customers, retailers and distribution networks and the mechanism by which the models increase the hosting capacity of renewable energy in our electricity grid.

 This project will demonstrate how community energy models can reduce costs for customers whilst increasing the amount of renewable energy generation and storage that can be installed in electricity distribution networks.
-Through better understanding how community energy models can be designed and operated this project will also demonstrate how to increase the opportunity for distributed energy generation and storage to participate in energy, ancillary and network services markets.
-Furthermore, this project will highlight how community energy models increase opportunities for vulnerable and disadvantaged customers to realise the benefits of distributed renewables and energy storage.
+Through better understanding how the models can be designed and operated this project will also demonstrate how to increase the opportunity for distributed energy generation and storage to participate in energy, ancillary and network services markets.
+Furthermore, this project will highlight how the models increase opportunities for vulnerable and disadvantaged customers to realise the benefits of distributed renewables and energy storage.